0chain/0chain/README.md

  - Linux (Ubuntu Preferred) Version: 20.04 and Above
  - Mac(Apple Silicon or Intel) Version: Big Sur and Above
  - Windows Version: Windows 11 or 10 version 2004 and later requires WSL2.
-Instructions for installing WSL can be found [here](https://learn.microsoft.com/en-us/windows/wsl/install).
+Instructions for installing WSL with docker can be found [here](https://github.com/0chain/0chain/blob/hm90121-patch-1/standalone_guides.md#install-wsl-with-docker).
  - Docker and Go must be installed to run the testnet containers.
 Get Docker from [here](https://docs.docker.com/get-docker/) and Go from [here](https://go.dev/dl/).
- - Setting up Docker Desktop for Windows with WSL 2 (Windows Subsystem for Linux, version 2) requires additional steps.
-Instructions can be found [here](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers).

 ### 1. Network setup

 1.1 Clone the 0chain repo: